maxio-com/stoplight-platform-developer-docs/README.md

 # Chargify Developer Documentation

-Welcome to the Chargify Developer docs!
+Welcome to the Chargify Developer docs.
 This repo serves as reference to get started using Chargify as a developer.

 ### Development